 Must containing less than 50 ppm of YAN is a high risk environment for yeast and a combination of organic nitrogen (amino acids), inorganic nitrogen (ammonia), and micronutrients, such as zinc, manganese, and B-vitamins, is recommended for healthy fermentations.
 The most common nutrient blends are proprietary and contain varying concentrations of lysed yeast cells and diammonium phosphate (DAP).
 Lysed yeast cells provide amino acids and micronutrients, and DAP is a ready source of ammonia.
 This all becomes quite the science project when brewers begin playing around with different yeast strains and nutrient combinations because of the vast number of combinations that can be used.
 Since the objective is to produce a neutral finished product and because yeast and nutrient blends can be purchased that have been specifically developed to cleanly ferment sugar solutions, many commercial producers of seltzers turn to these ready-made blends and skip the R&D project.
 A final thing to note about yeast nutrients is they will add a yellowish tinge to the sugar-fermented seltzer, which is one reason many brewers use carbon fining or carbon filtering.

-The recipe and instructions provided to the right puts this information to use to produce the same basic hard seltzer described in the previous section, but this time the alcohol base will be produced by fermentation.
+The recipe and instructions provided below puts this information to use to produce the same basic hard seltzer described in the previous section, but this time the alcohol base will be produced by fermentation.
 Note the low starting gravity of the sugar solution.
 Sugar is completely fermentable by yeast, so this means that fully attenuated hard seltzer base will have little to no fermentables left at the end of fermentation.
 If you use brewing software or online apps to approximate alcohol in beer, be aware that these tools use regression models to predict alcohol based on large data sets collected from normal beer; these calculators do not work for sugar water mixtures.

 Beyond the Basics and Into the Future

-The easiest way to flavor a neutral hard seltzer base is by adding unfermentable flavorings and organic acids to the finished and carbonated base produced from the method described in the recipe on page 47.
+The easiest way to flavor a neutral hard seltzer base is by adding unfermentable flavorings and organic acids to the finished and carbonated base produced from the method described in the recipe below.
 Another simple way to make variants from a single batch of neutral base is to add flavored syrups, a la Berliner weisse, immediately before serving.
 This is especially appealing for commercial brewers (as well as homebrewers) who don’t want to tie up multiple taps for seltzer.